Server data from the Official MCP Registry

 [!WARNING] HTTP without authentication: When using

---transport httpwithout enabling OAuth or--auth-token, all clients have full unrestricted access.
+--transport httpwithout enabling OAuth, all clients have full unrestricted access.
 Always enable authentication for production HTTP deployments.
 See SECURITY.md for details.

 Be the first to review this server!